symfony/ux/src/LiveComponent/doc/index.rst

 * If an element is moved from one location in the component to another, that change is **lost**: the element will be re-added in its original location during the next re-render.
+* If a stimulus controller element is moved, depending on your DOM structure, the controller might not follow the element and get applied to another element and break your logic.
+To help the rendering system to be smarter you should use the `data-live-id` attribute on those elements.

 Skipping Updating Certain Elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~